chaijs/chai/README.md

 Chai is a multi-style assert library for [node](http://nodejs.org) and the browser.
-It is based on [@visionmedia's awesome should.js](https://github.com/visionmedia/should.js) assert library and, in fact, is completely API compatable.
+It is based on [@visionmedia's awesome should.js](https://github.com/visionmedia/should.js) assert library and is completely API compatable.

 This library was developed because, as awesome as `should.js` is, it doesn't work in the browser.
 As the lines blur (and sometimes disappear) between modules that run on either side, I needed